 Executive Shareholding Requirements

 Starting in 2023, Dynamic established regulations on shareholding requirements for managers.
-The required shareholding value is set as a multiple of the annual base salary: six times for the General Manager and three times for other managers combined.
+The required shareholding value is set as a multiple of the annual base salary: six times for the General Manager and one time for other managers combined.
 Managers are required to meet the shareholding target within five years of their appointment.

 Calculation Formula: